IN BRIEF

 Having filtered the investment universe via the strategy’s exclusion policy, we then apply a robust set of inclusion criteria to ensure that every single investment we make can genuinely be considered to be contributing to the strategy’s sustainable objective.
 We assess investments at both the issuer level and the individual bond – or issuance – level.

-At the issuer level, it is paramount that the issuers to whom we extend credit exhibit good governance, regardless of the types of projects being financed by the bond.
+At the issuer-level, it is paramount that the issuers to whom we extend credit exhibit good governance, regardless of the types of projects being financed by the bond.
 We look at governance slightly differently depending on the issuer type, noting that there are nuances across different fixed income issuers:

-Sovereign issuers: In addition to the holistic ESG integration3 approach being adopted across our developed and emerging market government bond platforms, our green, social and sustainable bond universe only includes issuers that score in the top 80% of the World Bank Governance Indicator, which takes into account factors such as rule of law, control of corruption and political stability.
-More information on our approach to ESG integration and government bonds can be found in our sovereigns and ESG paper >.
+• Sovereign issuers: In addition to the holistic ESG integration2 approach being adopted across our developed and emerging market government bond platforms, our green, social and sustainable bond universe only includes issuers that score in the top 80% of the World Bank Governance Indicator, which takes into account factors such as rule of law, control of corruption and political stability.

 Use of proceeds